-Documents about fair housing were available at the 2022 Working Together Conference and as mentioned above, there were at least three session about this topic.
+Documents about fair housing were available at the 2023 Working Together Conference and as mentioned above, there were at least two sessions about this topic.

 Minnesota Housing's internal cultural competency committee hosts monthly events that are often directly related to fair housing issues.
-The agency hosted a specific fair housing training in April for Fair Housing month.
-Agency staff are required to attend 4 hours of training through this program each year and was at least one training on fair housing.